 All tips are effortless and time saving.
 Thanks for sharing these cleaning hacks.
 Will make sure to use them next time.

-DIY Kitchen Hacks: 106 Clever Tips to Save Time and Money
+DIY Restaurant Kitchen Hacks: 106 Clever Tips to Save Time and Money

-We’ve put together 106 tips that will help you concur the menial tasks in your life from food prep to food storage to cleaning.
-There’s even a section of hacks that show you how to use appliances for, shall we say, “alternative” purposes?
+We’ve put together 106 tips that will help you conquer all the menial kitchen-related tasks in your life from food prep to food storage to cleaning.
+There’s even a section of hacks that show you how to use appliances for, shall we say, “alternative” purposes.

 Hack #1: Pit Cherries quickly with a straw and glass bottle

 Place the cherry upside down on the mouth of the bottle and shove the straw straight through the middle of the cherry.
 The pit will drop into the bottle and you’ll have a delicious cherry without the tooth-shattering surprise in the middle.

 Hack #2: Peel Garlic the easy way

 Smash your garlic cloves with a bowl, then place them in a Tupperware container and shake until you’re a little bit dizzy.
 This separates the cloves from the peels.
 All you have to do now is dump everything on the counter and take what you need.

 Hack #3: Slice potatoes with an apple slicer

 Repurpose your apple slicer to create potato wedges.
 Peel the potato and then slice for southwestern steak fries!